Engineering - Civil Engineering Technician - Apprenticeship - Sligo & Galway City

 Non-Standard Entry

-In the case where an applicant does not meet the educational requirements specified above, acceptance on a case by case basis will be based on an interview process to determine previous experiential learning, the student’s suitability to the subject area and their commitment to achieving the minimum intended programme learning outcomes.
+In the case where a mature applicant (over 23 on January 1st of the year of entry) does not meet the requirements specified above, acceptance on a case-by-case basis will be based on an interview process to determine previous experiential learning, the student’s suitability to the subject area and their commitment to achieving the minimum intended programme learning outcomes.

 An interest in Civil Engineering and the built environment.